-In 2017, ILSR helped launch the Baltimore Compost Collective, a food scrap collection service that is employing local youth in Curtis Bay.
+In 2017, ILSR launched the Baltimore Compost Collective, a food scrap collection service that is employing local youth in Curtis Bay.
 Curtis Bay is a historically disenfranchised neighborhood in Baltimore and one of the most polluted zip codes in the country.
 A long industrial history has left it with a legacy of environmental contamination and associated avertable health impacts.
 This reality, coupled with high unemployment, high levels of family poverty and a general lack of basic infrastructure has created a situation where residents lack both economic opportunity and access to fresh food.
 Yet, in spite of these steep challenges, the community is coming together to forge a more self-reliant path forward.

 The Baltimore Compost Collective collects food scraps primarily from residents of Federal Hill and Pure Raw Juice, the local juice bar.
 Other serviced areas include Curtis Bay, Riverside Park, and Locust Point.
 Once collected, the youth employees compost these food scraps at Filbert Street Garden using a rat-resistant 3-bin composting system.
 But, the Compost Collective is more than just an employment opportunity.
 It is an entrepreneurship program where youth are trained in workforce skills, food access programming, and community-scale composting.
 They are receiving guided, hands-on experience managing a small-scale composting operation and its expansion.
 The compost they create is used to grow fresh produce for the community at Filbert Street Garden.